On K-stability of Calabi-Yau fibrations: Introduction

-Moreover, we also study K-stability of rational elliptic surfaces.
-Rational elliptic surfaces are important objects both in algebraic geometry and K\"{a}hler geometry respectively.
-In algebraic geometry, Miranda \cite{Mi2}, \cite{Mi} constructed two moduli spaces of rational elliptic surfaces by applying GIT.
-In the two results, Miranda realized that GIT-stability of a rational elliptic surface $X$ depends on what fiber $X$ has, and furthermore, he conjectured in \cite{Mi3} that asymptotic Chow stability of rational Weierstrass fibrations would be decided by their fibers similarly to the results of \cite{Mi2}, \cite{Mi}.
-In this paper, we prove that if rational elliptic surfaces have only reduced fibers, then they are adiabatically K-stable and have cscK metrics.
-In contrast, we also prove that if a rational elliptic surface has at least one“bad" fiber, then it is adiabatically K-unstable.
+To klt--trivial fibrations with a singular fiber and $K_X$ not nef, we cannot directly apply these results on the existence of cscK metrics in the previous paragraph.
+For example, rational elliptic surfaces have at least one singular fiber and $K_X$ is not nef.
+Furthermore, the base of a rational elliptic surface is necessarily twisted K-stable (see Remark \ref{rem-final}).
+Hence, we cannot directly apply \cite[Corollary 4.4]{DR2} either.
+On the other hand, Miranda constructs two moduli spaces of rational elliptic surfaces by applying GIT in \cite{Mi2} and \cite{Mi}.
+In the two results, Miranda realizes that GIT-stability of a rational elliptic surface $X$ depends on what fiber $X$ has, and he further conjectured in \cite{Mi3} that asymptotic Chow-stability of rational Weierstrass fibrations would be decided by their fibers similarly to the results of \cite{Mi2} and \cite{Mi}. \begin{conj}[Miranda, {\cite[Conjecture 2.3]{Mi3}}] Let $W$ be a rational Weierstrass fibration, $X$ be its minimal resolution and $H$ be an arbitrary ample line bundle on $W$.
+Then, $(W,H)$ is \begin{enumerate}[(a)] \item asymptotically Chow-stable if $X$ has only reduced fibers, \item asymptotically Chow-semistable if $X$ has only reduced and $I_N^*$-type fibers for $N\ge0$, \item asymptotically Chow-unstable if $X$ has at least one $II^*$, $III^*$ or $IV^*$-type fiber. \end{enumerate} \end{conj} Indeed, Miranda shows that (c) holds for some ample line bundles.
+If Miranda's conjecture would hold, then a rational Weierstrass fibration $W$ whose minimal resolution $X$ has at least one $II^*$, $III^*$ or $IV^*$-type fiber would be adiabatically K-unstable and \cite[Corollary 4.4]{DR2} would not be optimal to detect adiabatic K-unstability of lc--trivial fibrations.

-The main purpose of the paper is to classify adiabatic K-stable Calabi-Yau and canonically polarized fibrations over curves.
-In \cite[Theorem C]{Hat2}, we showed that Calabi-Yau fibrations are $\mathfrak{f}$-stable.
-Taking \cite[Conjecture]{Hat2} into account, it is natural to conjecture that adiabatic K-stability of Calabi-Yau fibrations is decided by K-stability of the bases in a certain sense.
-We prove the following main theorems \ref{ff} and \ref{dd}. \begin{teiri}[Theorem \ref{can}] Let $f:(X,\Delta)\to C$ be a lc-trivial fibration.
-Let also $(C,L)$ be a polarized normal variety and $(X,\Delta,H)$ be a polarized pair.
-Let